Swinburne University of Technology Victorian Hydrogen Hub – CSIRO Hydrogen Refuelling Station

 The VH2 is a funding initiative of the Victorian Government designed to bring together researchers and industry to test, trial and demonstrate new and emerging hydrogen technologies.

-It is intended that the facility will leverage the expertise and infrastructure from CSIRO’s existing Centre for Hybrid Energy Systems, also located at the Clayton site.
+The facility will leverage the expertise and infrastructure from CSIRO’s existing Centre for Hybrid Energy Systems, also located at the Clayton site.

 In May 2021, it was announced that CSIRO had entered into a lease arrangement with Toyota to lease the Toyota Mirai fuel cell electric vehicle, which will be used for testing at CSIRO’s Clayton campus hydrogen refuelling facility.